-As I am sure you are aware, Surbiton High School offers a wide range of Co-curricular opportunities through clubs during lunchtime and after School, and girls are encouraged to participate in as many as they wish.
+As I am sure you are aware, Surbiton High School offers a wide range of co-curricular opportunities through clubs during lunchtime and after School, and pupils are encouraged to participate in as many as they wish.
 Such clubs enable your daughter to gain a wealth of experience from a varied range of activities and mix in a wider circle of people, which we hope will stretch her horizons and open her mind.
+We look forward to guiding your daughters through this exciting year.
+It is destined to be a busy and rewarding one and the tutor team and we sincerely hope that your daughter will relish and actively embrace the wealth of rich opportunities which it has to offer.